-Notel You can only delete a reference data scope before it has been published in the Global design settings.
+Note!
+You can only delete a reference data scope before it has been published in the Global design settings.

 To delete a reference data scope, open the Global design settings page in Viedoc Designer.
-In the Reference data scopes field, click Delete.
+In the Reference data scopes field, select Delete.
 A confirmation dialog opens.
-Click Delete to proceed with removing the scope, or click Cancel to return without deleting the scope.
+Select Delete to proceed with removing the scope, or select Cancel to return without deleting the scope.